Kiyameh/react-resume-kit/README.md

 The component supports both Lucide Icons and Simple Icons.
 To use them:

-- For Lucide Icons: Use the icon name directly (e.g., 'MessageSquare', 'BookOpen')
+- For Lucide Icons: Use the icon name directly.
+Can see them in https://lucide.dev/
-- For Simple Icons: Use the 'Si' prefix followed by the icon name (e.g., 'SiReact', 'SiTypescript')
+- For Simple Icons: Use the 'Si' prefix followed by the icon name (e.g., 'SiReact').
+Can see them in https://simpleicons.org/?q=in

 ## Language Support